The MAP sensor is a critical engine management system component. When it fails, engine performance will suffer.

 Your Honda Civic's fuel injection computer will activate its 'limp' mode when the manifold absolute pressure (MAP) sensor fails.

-'Limp' mode limits your Honda Civic's engine performance to ensure the MAP sensor fault doesn't cause any engine damage.
+'Limp' mode limits your Honda Civic's engine performance to a considerable degree to ensure the MAP sensor fault doesn't cause any engine damage.

 Depending on the severity of the symptoms that the 'limp' mode or the faulty MAP sensor is causing, your Honda Civic will not be safe to drive.